-Teachers should provide timely and encouraging feedback through a variety of means, such as constructive verbal comments during classroom activities and written remarks on assignments, together with indications of where improvements might be made.
+Teachers should provide timely and encouraging feedback through a variety of means, such as constructive verbal comments during classroom activities and written remarks on assignments.
 Such feedback helps students sustain their momentum in learning, and identify their strengths and weaknesses.